fjcaetano/fjcaetano.github.io/source/_posts/2015-09-03-building-an-universal-framework.markdown

 cp -R "${BUILD_DIR}/${CONFIGURATION}-iphoneos/include" "${UNIVERSAL_OUTPUTFOLDER}/"
 ```

-First of all, it wouldn't work for me because I'm using workspaces instead of a `xcodeproj`, partly because of Cocoapods.
+First of all, it wouldn't work because I'm using workspaces instead of a `xcodeproj`, partly because of Cocoapods.
 So using `xcodebuild -target` wouldn't cut.
-Secondly, I wanted this script to be run when I archive the framework project, so it's run with the correct configuration, the correct environment variables, etc, etc. Last, the script is actually redundant if you think of running it as I intended.
+Secondly, I wanted this script to be run when I archive the framework project, so it'd be run with the correct configuration, the correct environment variables, etc, etc. Lastly, the script is actually redundant if you think of running it as I intended.
 You wouldn't have to build the project again for the SDK `iphoneos`.
-Archiving the target would already did that, so I would only have to build against the `iphonesimulator` SDK and then combine the executables.
+Archiving the target would already do that, so I would only have to build against the `iphonesimulator` SDK and then combine the executables.

 Having in mind that I wanted the universal build to be created when I archived the framework target, I edited my scheme and added the script as a "Run Script" phase in "Post-actions":